 Nevertheless, such an operator is no longer valid for randomized states since it only considers the projector in the pure hypergraph state.
 Therefore, the procedure adopted here demands us to compute not only the projector onto the pure hypergraph state $\ket{H}$ that produces $\rho^p_H$ as in Sec. \ref{sec:ew}, but also all its subhypergraph states.
 To include these in the calculation, we need to compute a randomization overlap $O(\rho^p_H)$ which calculates the projection over all the subhypergraphs by doing the $\tr\left(\ketbra{H}{H}\rho^p_H\right)$.
 For any hypergraph state, the overlap can be computed as follows:

-This means we need to compute the inner product of the hypergraph state and its subhypergraph states, which is not an easy task to do, considering the high number of combinations present in the hypergraphs.
+This means that we need to compute the inner product of the hypergraph state and its subhypergraph states, which is not an easy task, considering the high number of combinations present in the hypergraphs.